 Shock (July 20, 1934)

-Released on July 20, 1934: A newlywed husband is shell-shocked during battle in World War One and loses all memory of his past life and his new wife.
+Released on July 20, 1934: (running time 56 minutes) A newlywed husband is shell-shocked during battle in World War One and loses all memory of his past life and his new wife.

 Produced by William T. Lackey